-Consult your mortgage agreement and check for early termination and transfer penalties.
-Some banks charge fees for early mortgage pay-offs, and if you refinance, the new bank will be paying off the old mortgage.
+Before you do anything, you should first consult your mortgage agreement and check for early termination and transfer penalties.
+Some banks charge fees for early mortgage payoffs, and if you refinance, the new bank will be paying off the old mortgage.
 If you're going to be stuck paying steep fees, it can be a good idea to incorporate these fees into your new loan.
 Doing so can slightly increase your monthly payments, though.
 You also might be required to notify the mortgage company that you plan to refinance or to allow it the opportunity to offer you a better rate before you refinance.

 Fill out an application with the bank of your choice in person at the bank, online or over the phone.
 You'll receive notification of whether you've been approved.
 Thereafter, you can accept or reject the terms of the mortgage.
 If you accept, the lender will schedule a closing date.
+You can't stop making payments to your old mortgage lender until the new mortgage closes.
 When the refinancing closes, the new bank will become your lender and you'll need to make payments according to the terms of your new agreement.

 - Banks often sell mortgages to other banks.
 If your mortgage is transferred to a new bank in this way, you don't need to do anything but continue to make the payments.